idoybh/makeBuild/README.md

 **Please do not use `..` as the first chars**.
 Set to `.` by default.
 ##### BUILD_PRODUCT_NAME
 This should be set to the product name in `out/target/product/`.
 Usually, this is your device's codename.
-Set to `dumpling` by default.
+Set to `guacamole` by default.
 ##### BUILD_FILE_NAME
 Set this to the built file name.
 Because it usually changes with the date you should use `*.zip` at the end of it and the constant part of the name at the beginning.
-See default value `Derp*.zip` as an example.
+See default value `YAAP*.zip` as an example.
 ##### ADB_DEST_FOLDER
 Set this to the folder you would like to adb push into - **relative to internal storage**
 Please note the script automatically detects if you're booted / in recovery.
 **Please do not start this path with an '/'**.
-Set to `Flash/Derp` by default.
+Set to `Flash/YAAP` by default.
 ##### UNHANDLED_PATH
 Set this to the **local** path you want the script to move the built file to if no handling flags are selected.
 You can either use a relative or an absolute path.
 The same notes of [SOURCE_PATH](#source_path) apply here.